What is GLYXAMBI?

 and upper respiratory tract infections.

 These are not all the possible side effects of GLYXAMBI.
-For more information, ask your doctor or pharmacist.
+For more information, ask your healthcare provider or pharmacist.

-Before taking GLYXAMBI, tell your doctor about all of your medical conditions, including if you:
+Before taking GLYXAMBI, tell your healthcare provider about all of your medical conditions, including if you:

 - have kidney problems